BethanL19/study-resource-catalog-frontend/README.md

 It will also ask your browser to open a tab to `http://localhost:3000/`

-Any type-check and linting errors will appear in the browser and in the terminal output as you browse.
+Any type-check and linting errors will appear in the browser and in the terminal output as you browse

-## Environment Variables

-Set up the `bastURL` variable with your backend server link
+In order for the front-end to run locally the back-end must also be running locally